testtesttesttest45/dbs_prank/readme.md

 3. Save the file as PNG
 4. Open the project source codes with Android Studio and bring the PNG file into the the folder app/res/drawable
 5. Build the APK or use USB to connect to your Android phone to install the changes

+### DBS Prank App: Securely coded with ❤️.
+No malware, no data collection.
+Just fun!